-I have had two scanners connected to my computer for many years, a Canon FS4000 film scanner and an Epson 2450 flat bed, with no problems with either one.
+I have had two scanners connected to my computer for many years, a Canon FS4000 film scanner and an Epson 2450 flatbed, with no problems with either one.
 About a month or so ago I wanted to copy a piece of paper and found out that my trusty Epson did not work.
-I unistalled the driver and isntalled it several times with no success.
+I uninstalled the driver and installed it several times with no success.
 I would go through the install process, the computer would recognize the scanner by its brand and model, then it would present me with a message:

 There was a problem installing this hardware.

 Windows cannot start this hardware device because its configuration information (in the registry) is incomplete or damaged (Code 19)

 My search efforts gave me no help and I disconnected the Epson and connected it to my wife’s computer with no problems.

 A few days ago, I needed to scan a slide for a friend and I found out that my Canon FS4000 did not work either.
 I went through the uninstall-install driver routine with no success.
 Finally, I connected the scanner to my notebook and did the scanning there.
 But, I knew there was something strange.
 Two scanners, connected directly to the computer, on the back panel where there are no possible low power issues stopped working.